apache/drill/_docs/query-data/010-query-data-introduction.md

 parent: "Query Data"
 ---
 You can query local and distributed file systems, Hive, and HBase data sources registered with Drill.
-If you connected directly to a particular schema when you invoked SQLLine, you can issue SQL queries against that schema.
-If you did not indicate a schema when you invoked SQLLine, you can issue the `USE
+If you connect directly to a particular schema when you invoke SQLLine, you can issue SQL queries against that schema.
+If you d0 not indicate a schema when you invoke SQLLine, you can issue the `USE
 <schema>` statement to run your queries against a particular schema.
 After you
 issue the `USE` statement, you can use absolute notation, such as `schema.table.column`.